resgen/lib-lumen-gcp/README.md

 Env vars with JSON values are more system universal when they are base64 encoded values.
 Some systems work fine with json values in ENV vars, some do not.

+## Kubernetes

+If you are using kubernetes secrets, be sure to double base64 encode the value.
+This will ensure that the env var will still be base64 encoded inside your pod's ENV.

 ## Basic Example

 Env: